 Akron Early College High School

-This new approach to high school is the result of a partnership between Summit College and Akron Public Schools.
+This new approach to high school is the result of a partnership between CAST and Akron Public Schools.
 It enables students to earn a high school diploma and an associate degree at the same time.
 Classes are taught on campus by a combination of high school teachers and college professors.
-The program, now in its fourth year and serving 400 students, is geared toward first-generation college applicants who have not traditionally sought higher education.
+The program is geared toward first-generation college applicants who have not traditionally sought higher education.
 Learn more.